 But things will still grate for awhile: Being forced to tip.
 Dirty public restrooms that seem to be the norm, not the exception.
 Bureaucrats who seem to have little personal dedication to a job well done.
 Political discourse more concerned with riling you up than with solving problems.
 The din of people on cellphones or kids having public meltdowns that you can’t shut out because they’re speaking in your native tongue.
 And the biggest worry: Getting sick or injured and having to deal with American healthcare!
 It’s worse with family in tow, listening to their grumbles about future uncertainties and cultural differences and feeling helpless to offer quick fixes.
 During this purgatory period of constant irritability, the grass will always seem greener elsewhere.

-It takes months, but resettlement will happen.
-Things that you miss about Japan eventually get overwritten by routines you establish as things feel more like home…
+It takes months, but resettlement does happen.
+Things that you miss about Japan eventually get overwritten by new routines which you establish and things feel more like home.

 https://shingetsunewsagency.com/2023/07/24/reverse-culture-shock-of-leaving-japan/